jadetrue/jadetrue-website/posts/carbon-hack-22.md

 ## Our solution

-I joined a team from the Hackathon called '[The Green Webhook](https://taikai.network/gsf/hackathons/carbonhack22/projects/cl92pm0zd67719801uv7n6gthuf/idea)'.
+I joined a team from the Hackathon called '[Green Webhook](https://taikai.network/gsf/hackathons/carbonhack22/projects/cl92pm0zd67719801uv7n6gthuf/idea)'.
 Personally, I thought this was such an interesting and easy idea for users to become environmentally friendly without too much effort!
 What also drew my attention to this particular project was the possibility of using [RedwoodJS](https://redwoodjs.com/) and [TailwindCSS](https://tailwindcss.com/) in an awesome side project.
+RedwoodJS, recently released in April 2022, is an App Framework for startups.
+It allows developers to quickly and easily access the frontend and backend in one place whilst utilising React, Prisma, TypeScript and Storybook!

 The Green Webhook project's aim is to enable a **radical** reduction in carbon emissions in many different ways.

 Currently, it enables the reduction of carbon emissions of Azure Cloud to compute workloads and in future, it will enable reductions in personal devices (phones & laptops), smart home devices and IoT devices.

 The Green Webhook project is an easy-to-use solution allowing anyone to route traffic and compute-intensive workloads to the most carbon-friendly location or time of day depending on the real-time predictions of the [Carbon Aware SDK](https://github.com/Green-Software-Foundation/carbon-aware-sdk).

+## Carbon Aware SDK

+We used the Carbon Aware SDK to dynamically divert computer workloads to a time or Azure region that is less carbon intensive.

+When a system triggers a webhook event, instead of the request going directly to the system that requires notification of the event, the request can be routed via a Green Webhook which will act as an intelligent proxy using the Carbon Aware SDK to predict which destination and what time is the best in order to result in the lowest carbon.

 ## What we built